prody/ProDy-website/tutorials/insty_tutorial/intro.rst

 conformations (multi-model PDB or dcd file gerenarted by NAMD program).

-This module can be successfully used to study the distribution of different types of interactions (hydrogen bonds, salt bridges, repulsive ionic bindnig, pi-cation, pi-stacking, hydrophobic and disulfide bonds) within protein structure.
+This module can be successfully used to study the distribution of different types of interactions (hydrogen bonds, salt bridges, repulsive ionic binding, pi-cation, pi-stacking, hydrophobic and disulfide bonds) within protein structure.
 It may help to distinguish the difference between protein wt and mutant, indentify regions or simply residues which are privileged to create